-7. Is a 5 mile walk too much for a dog?
+7. Is a 5-mile walk too much for a dog?

 It all boils down to the breed, athleticism, and health status of the canine.
-Most breeds, including golden retrievers, can thrive in 5-mile walks or stroll of 30-60 minutes.
+Most breeds, including golden retrievers, can thrive in 5-mile walks or strolls of 30-60 minutes.
 Other dog breeds like schipperkes and Dalmatians can even beat the 5-mile mark in a day.
 Actually, you can walk your pet as far as possible given that it is comfortable.

 8. Is hiking good for dogs?